wytlines100/UnverifiedV2/README.md

 ### 2.2 - Big Update!
 - Armor HUD added!
-- Logic added for Armor HUD to show only ingame and NOT in menu.
 - 3 New languages!
 (French, Dutch, Russian)
 - 1 More new theme added!
 - Bumped version from `2.1.1 -> 2.2`